sunzenshen/sunzenshen.github.io/_posts/2014-04-26-lambdaconf2014-resources.markdown

 [Workshop sample code](https://github.com/puffnfresh/idris-workshop)
 The topic of the talk (dependently typed programming) was fairly intimidating, given my limited exposure to Haskell and even mainstream functional programming.
-From hearsay, this was apparently the best talk of the conference.
+From hearsay, this was apparently the best event of the conference.

+(This workshop will be making a comeback in [2015](http://www.degoesconsulting.com/lambdaconf-2015/#talk-dec90) - Time Travelling Ed)

 **How to Write a Perfect Program by Kris Nuttycombe**
 [Talk slides](https://github.com/nuttycom/lambdaconf-2014)